Developing confident, respectful

 The School Council meets regularly and discusses a range of possible and practical improvements for the school in general.
 Issues and concerns raised by pupils go through their Tutor Group Representatives (who have been duly elected).

 Minutes are taken at the meeting and circulated to all parties.

 Please click on this link to review the leadership opportunities to all students

 The House system

-The four-house system in place at Wellsway means that students are placed in one of four houses that are named after local villages: Burnett, Compton, Newton, Stanton.
+The vertical house system in place at Wellsway means that students are placed in one of our four houses that are named after local villages: Burnett, Compton, Newton, and Stanton.